jamieallen59/night_lights_processing_utils/README.md

 # Night Lights Processing Utils

-`night_lights_processing_utils` is a set of python scripts for managing night lights satellite data.
+`nightlights_processing_utils` is a set of python scripts for managing night lights satellite data.

 For use on: